Beginning the Fall 2017 semester, the incumbent will teach the equivalent of a 4:4 teaching load consisting of the following types of courses

 Zoologists and wildlife biologists typically receive greater responsibility and independence in their work as they gain experience.
 More education also can lead to greater responsibility.
 Zoologists and wildlife biologists with a Ph.D. usually lead independent research and control the direction and content of projects.
 In addition, they may be responsible for finding much of their own funding.

-The median annual wage for zoologists and wildlife biologists was $59,680 in May 2015.
+The median annual wage for zoologists and wildlife biologists is $59,680.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $39,180, and the highest 10 percent earned more than $97,390.

-In May 2015, the median annual wages for zoologists and wildlife biologists in the top industries in which they worked were as follows:
+The median annual wages for zoologists and wildlife biologists in the top industries in which they work are as follows:

 |Federal government, excluding postal service||$74,190|